Jarrod1937/VRFeedback/README.md

 # I have a 32 bit computer, can I run it?

 You cannot run this application on a 32 bit machine.
-It is designed to read by 32 bit and 64 bit games.
+It is designed to read 32 bit and 64 bit games.
 The latter requires that the executable be compiled as a 64 bit application to gain access to the expanded memory space provided by 64 bit games.

 # Legal